The reign of slab-on-ground foundations

 Pier and beam foundations never went totally away, but they are a small minority.
 That is getting ready to change.
 The City of Houston is going to require that all residential construction be elevated at least 24-inches above the 100-year and 500-year floodplains.

 Slab-on-ground foundations are not explicitly prohibited

-But they are made impractical by the elevation requirements.
+But they are made impractical, in many cases, by the elevation requirements.

 Soon, competitive foundations will be pier and beam for new homes

 They will not resemble the pier and beam foundations circa 1940 and before.
 The piers will be mostly fourteen to eighteen feet deep, not the two to three feet common in older pier and beam foundations.
 The depth will be based on a soil report and not the depth the contractor thinks will work.